ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 1. #### ***Key Metrics***

+ ###### ***Powerbi***

 - A Card showing the duration of all subscription to be **One year**.
 - Total Number of Subscribers: ***18,612***
 - Total Number of Subscribers who Cancelled:***15,175***
 - Average Quarterly Revenue per Customer: ***$1,999***
 - A slicer tool that contains the different subcription type, which help to analyze each visualization.

+##### ***Excel***
+  - A pivot table analyzing the mosth popular subscription type by revenue
+  - Customer subscription type by start and end Month.
+  - Top ***ten*** customers by revenue.
+  - duration of subscription by Revenue.

+  #### ***SQL****

+  Queries to answer and analyze the data was written

+ - retrieving the total number of customers from each region.
+- find the most popular subscription type by the number of customers.
+- find customers who cancelled their subscription within 6 months.
+- calculate the average subscription duration for all customers.
+- find customers with subscriptions longer than 12 months.
+- calculate total revenue by subscription type.
+- find the top 3 regions by subscription cancellations.
+- find the total number of active and canceled subscriptions.

 2. ### ***Revenue by Subscription Type***